dayanruben/swift-android-examples/hello-swift-raw-jni/README.md

 # Basic Swift Integration

-This example demonstrates the most basic Swift integration pattern with Android.
+This example demonstrates the most basic Swift integration pattern with Android, without the use of swift-java interoperability support, just by using raw JNI.
 The app calls a Swift function that returns a "Hello from Swift ❤️" message and displays it in the Android UI.

 ![Screenshot](screenshot.png)